-Prime rib is a favorite in our house but because of it’s expense, we can only eat it once in awhile.
-I make a delicious mixture of Snider’s Prime Rib and Roast Seasoning, olive oil and lots of minced garlic.
-I rub the paste over the entire prime rib then roast it at a high heat for a short time before turning it to a lower heat to finish roasting.
+Prime rib is a favorite in our house but because of its expense, we can only eat it once in a while.
+I make a delicious mixture of Snider’s Prime Rib and Roast Seasoning, olive oil, and lots of minced garlic.
+I rub the paste over the entire prime rib then roast it at high heat for a short time before turning it to a lower heat to finish roasting.
 The garlic coating is so unbelievable!
 We all devoured our little 3 lb prime rib.
 My husband and I couldn’t believe how great it tasted and loved the fact that we could cut it with a fork.
 Our kids gobbled it up and asked for seconds.
-I served the prime rib with mashed potatoes with gravy and a steamed artichoke.
+I served the prime rib with scalloped potatoes and steamed artichokes.
 It was a wonderful dinner.

 - 3 lb prime rib (ours was boneless)